carlos-molina/carlos-molina.github.io/_posts/2015-06-01-Mac-with-adware.markdown

  <li> delete them (place then in the Trash). </li>
 </ol>

-Precise description of the solution: go to http://support.apple.com/en-us/HT203987
+Precise description of the solution: go to [Remove unwanted adware] (http://support.apple.com/en-us/HT203987) that displays pop-up ads and graphics on your Mac.